 Data in Action: Delivering Better Care Through Education

 How can doctors, or those in the medical profession, deliver better care through education?
-That is the question that students from the University of British Columbia’s Master of Data Science (MDS) worked to answer for their capstone project with QxMD.
+That is the question that students from the University of British Columbia’s Master of Data Science (MDS) program worked to answer for their capstone project with QxMD.

 QxMD is a Vancouver-based digital learning technology company that provides mobile solutions helping to drive evidence-based medicine into clinical practice.
 One of those mobile solutions is the Read by QxMD app, which provides a single place to keep up with new medical and scientific research, read outstanding topic reviews, and search PubMed, a free resource supporting the search and retrieval of peer-reviewed biomedical and life sciences literature.